Academic Requirements for Receiving Financial Aid

 In addition, a student must be making progress toward graduation as follows:

 - Degree Completion: Undergraduate degrees at Belmont Abbey College consist of 120 credit hours – maximum of five and a half years or 11 semesters to complete these 120 hours and receive Title IV federal student aid.
 Progress will be measured by dividing the cumulative number of hours you have successfully completed by the cumulative number of hours you have attempted.
 This calculation includes any hours you transferred in.
 Full time students must progress at a pace of 67% per semester.
 Federal law prohibits students who have earned more than 180 credit hours from receiving Federal financial aid.

 - Any part-time hours will count in the maximum time frame calculations above.

 - Hours are counted for all terms, even terms in which the student did not receive financial aid

 Change of Major

-Students may change their major up to two (2) times.
+A student may change his/her major up to two (2) times.
 Any change in majors must be made by the fall of the junior year.

 Withdrawing, Dropping a Class, Incompletes, Transfer of Credits

-- Withdrawing from a class: This could cause the student to fail to make Satisfactory Academic Progress.
+- Withdrawing from a class: This could cause the student to fail to make Satisfactory Academic Progress by reducing the number of hours successfully completed.
 Please see the Financial Aid Office for advice prior to withdrawing from a class.

 - Dropping a Class during drop add – Dropping a class and not replacing it with another class could cause the student to fail to make Satisfactory Academic Progress.
 Please see the Financial Aid Office for advice prior to dropping a class.